apurva-shukla/self-hosted-website/_posts/part2_homelab.md

 ogImage:
   url: "/assets/blog/homelab/two-door-policy.jpg"
 ---
-In my last post ([The Two-Door Policy: Securing My Homelab for Convenience and Control](/posts/homelab)), I detailed the **how** of my homelab setup—the dual-access system of reverse proxies and Cloudflare Tunnels that securely opened my digital world.
+In my last [post](/posts/part1_homelab), I detailed the **how** of my homelab setup—the dual-access system of reverse proxies and Cloudflare Tunnels that securely opened my digital world.
 But the how is only half the story.
 The more interesting question is the **why**.
 Why spend hours wrangling YAML files and IP addresses when I could just click "subscribe" on a dozen different cloud services?

 ## Digital De-Growth and Ownership